florentpoujol/php8-type-system/php_type_system_in_depth.md

 The `self` typehint can be used to represent the current class.
 In the example above, replacing both A and B by self would lead to the same invalid result.

-This however is valid because the type stays the same :
+This below however is valid because the type stays the same (which doesn't prevent to pass an instance of B to B's method):
 ```php
 abstract class A
 {